Secure CheckoutPersonal information is secured with SSL technology.

 1. Introduction to Functional Analysis

-Functional Analysis: A Practitioner’s Guide to Implementation and Training provides practitioners with the most updated information about applying the wide span of current functional analysis (FA) methodologies which are geared specifically to applied service settings.
-The book serves as a self-instructional implementation to a broad-base of trainees and care-providers within schools, clinics, centers, and human services organizations.
+Functional Analysis: A Practitioner’s Guide to Implementation and Training provides practitioners with the most updated information about applying the wide span of current functional analysis (FA) methodologies geared specifically to applied service settings.
+The book serves as a self-instructional implementation to a broad-base of trainees and care-providers within schools, clinics, centers and human services organizations.

-- Covers an historical overview and ethical considerations of functional analysis
+- Covers an historical overview and the ethical considerations of functional analysis

 - Explains how to formulate FA-informed intervention plans